This article has been edited in Feb 2026 and also been published on Medium

 • Do not mix alerts with logging or status updates

 • Silence is golden.
-Seriously if your alerts are silent then you should be golden.
-This should be your target.
+When alerts are silent, operations should be running smoothly.
+This should be the target state.